Melaniemonks/HelloWorld/README.md

 # Overview

-{This is a basic Hello Program}
+This is a basic Hello Program

-{The purpose of this project is to get my system ready for the rest of the course this semester.
-This is a test/preparation to get the enevironment set up}
+The purpose of this project is to get my system ready for the rest of the course this semester.
+This is a test/preparation to get the enevironment set up

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+Provide a link to your YouTube demonstration.
+It should be a one minute demo of the software running and a walkthrough of the code.

 [Video: Progress/setup](https://youtu.be/CDC9PgiWaNE)